alpoktem/proscript/README.md

 ## System dependencies

 Proscript is developed and tested on a MacOS with Python 3+.
-Speech recognition feature only works in Linux.

 Proscript depends on the following libraries: